zopefoundation/Zope/docs/INSTALL.rst

 Installing the Zope software using ``pip`` involves the following
 steps:

-- Create a virtual environment
+- Create a virtual environment (There is no need to activate it.)

 - Install Zope and its dependencies